 Be Cautious when Assigning Power of Attorney

 When selecting a person to have legal authority over your financial and health decisions, it is important to name someone you trust who knows and respects your specific wishes and needs.
 Naming a hired or paid caregiver as your agent under a power of attorney should be avoided at all costs.
-Regardless of whom you select, be sure to share their name and contact information with your trusted circle of friends, family members and advisors.
+Regardless of whom you select, share their name and contact information with your trusted circle of friends, family members and advisors.
 When you draw up a power of attorney in advance of a specific need, you can implement specific controls to protect your interests further, such as requiring a lawyer or financial advisor to authorize checks or withdrawals over a certain amount.

 Minimize Risk through Education

-Anyone can fall prey to financial crime, but seniors are often more at risk, especially when they are unfamiliar with managing finances, not technologically proficient, or they are physically or cognitively impaired and dependent on others.
+Anyone can fall prey to financial crime, but seniors are often more at risk, especially when they are unfamiliar with managing finances, not technologically proficient, or are physically or cognitively impaired and dependent on others.
 The best form of protection against these crimes is education.

 About the Author: Robert Mark Weiss, CFA, is a regional director and financial planner with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with PWA Securities, LLC (PWAS).
 For more information, call (941) 308-1126 or email info@provweath.com.